 Since I have spent weeks in the various design centers helping my clients choose their finishes and upgrades, and because I have seen many of the products and/or combinations in already-completed new-construction homes, I know (from what my clients have been telling me) that having me there lends them tremendous unbiased support and assurance.

 5. For many of my clients who are moving to Charlotte from another area

 I will be going by the “under construction” homes on a weekly basis, snap pictures, and send them to you, as well as I will periodically speak with the builder in charge to make sure that your home is on schedule.

 6. When it comes to inspection of the new home

-I will also be there towards the end of the inspection to speak with the inspector about what he or she will be mentioning in their final report.
+I will also be there towards the end of the inspection to speak with the inspector about what he or she will be mentioned in their final report.
 Once the inspector sends his report to you, the buyers, and me, as your realtor, we then discuss the report before preparing any repair request lists to the builder.
 Again, this is a critical time to stay firm and well informed about what and why we are requesting everything in the repair list to be accommodated.

-7. The walk through of the home
+7. The walkthrough of the home

-This is where we are attaching blue tape to everything from scratched baseboards and cracks in tile work, to items that haven’t been installed according to expectations, and it is typically a half day endeavor.
-I will also be there for that, which not only saves time, but also ensures that we find everything that still needs attention from the builder.
+This is where we are attaching blue tape to everything from scratched baseboards and cracks in tile work, to items that haven’t been installed according to expectations, and it is typically a half-day endeavor.
+I will also be there for that, which not only saves time but also ensures that we find everything that still needs attention from the builder.

-8. Closing of the new home
+8. The closing of the new home

 Typically, I will attend closings at the attorney’s office with my buyers.